Prieto: Music of the Americas

 Saturday: 7:30 PM | Sunday: 2:00 PM

-A vibrant program highlighting composers from across the Western Hemisphere will take center stage at the New World Center, conducted by one of today’s leading interpreters of Latin American music.
+A vibrant program of Western Hemisphere composers will take center stage at the New World Center on Miami Beach, conducted by one of today’s foremost interpreters of Latin American music.

-Prieto: Music of the Americas takes place on Saturday, November 22 at 7:30 p.m. and Sunday, November 23 at 2:00 p.m. as part of the New World Symphony’s 2025–2026 season.
-Fellows of the New World Symphony will be led by conductor Carlos Miguel Prieto in a concert that explores musical identity and regional character through four distinct works.
-The program features Alberto Ginastera’s Variaciones concertantes, Leonard Bernstein’s Serenade (After Plato’s Symposium) featuring violinist Karen Gomyo, Evencio Castellanos’s Santa Cruz de Pacairigua and Juan Pablo Contreras’s Mariachitlán.
+Prieto: Music of the Americas is part of the New World Symphony’s 2025–2026 season, with performances on Saturday, November 22 at 7:30 p.m. and Sunday, November 23 at 2:00 p.m.
+The concert, led by conductor Carlos Miguel Prieto, features New World Symphony Fellows in a program that explores musical identity and regional character through four distinctive works.
+The lineup includes Alberto Ginastera’s Variaciones concertantes, Leonard Bernstein’s Serenade (After Plato’s Symposium) with violinist Karen Gomyo, Evencio Castellanos’s Santa Cruz de Pacairigua and Juan Pablo Contreras’s Mariachitlán.

-Prieto, known for championing new music and Latin American composers, serves as Music Director of the North Carolina Symphony and has held long-term leadership roles with the Orquesta Sinfónica Nacional de México and the Louisiana Philharmonic.
-He brings extensive international experience and a dynamic presence to the podium.
-Violinist Karen Gomyo, praised for her technical brilliance and expressive depth, appears as soloist in Bernstein’s philosophical and lyrical Serenade.
+Carlos Miguel Prieto, celebrated for championing Latin American composers and new music, brings his extensive international experience to the podium.
+He's currently the Music Director of the North Carolina Symphony, with past leadership roles at the Orquesta Sinfónica Nacional de México and the Louisiana Philharmonic.
+Violinist Karen Gomyo, renowned for her technical brilliance and expressive depth, will perform as soloist in Bernstein’s philosophical and lyrical Serenade.

-From Ginastera’s lyrical and virtuosic chamber-like variations to Contreras’s festive homage to mariachi traditions, this concert offers a rich musical journey through the Americas.
-The evening closes with Castellanos’s spirited tone poem, inspired by a Venezuelan town’s patron saint celebration.
+From Ginastera’s lyrical, virtuosic variations to Contreras’s festive tribute to mariachi traditions, this concert takes listeners on a rich musical journey through the Americas.
+The evening culminates with Castellanos’s spirited tone poem, inspired by a Venezuelan town’s patron saint celebration.